German Shepherd Calli’s teeth became wedged in the spiral-shaped toy

 “Luckily, she was really calm as it could have been a lot worse if she was panicking and distressed.

 “And because I’m used to keeping a cool head because of my childminding, I didn’t panic either.”

-Francis had used Vets Now with her previous pets and knew help would be at hand at such a late hour.
-She and James rushed Kali to our Farnham clinic after midnight.
+Frances had used Vets Now with her previous pets and knew help would be at hand at such a late hour.
+She and James rushed Calli to our Farnham clinic after midnight.

 It’s part of a nationwide network of clinics and hospitals, all open through the night, seven days a week, and day and night at weekends and bank holidays.

 “This is the first time we have ever seen anything like this,” said our senior vet Stephanie Timmons.
-“The spiral buffalo horn was very solid and was completely twisted around Kali’s lower jaw.
+“The spiral buffalo horn was very solid and was completely twisted around Calli’s lower jaw.

-Kali was given an anti-inflammatory injection, which also helped with pain relief before she was reunited with a very grateful Francis and James.
+Calli was given an anti-inflammatory injection, which also helped with pain relief before she was reunited with a very grateful Frances and James.

-Although Kali was a little subdued after the sedation and procedure, she was soon back to her old self.
+Although Calli was a little subdued after the sedation and procedure, she was soon back to her old self.
 And thanks to the careful removal, there was no lasting damage.

 Frances, who was given the horn back to keep, wrote to the suppliers to alert them to what had happened.

 “I know it was a freak accident, but I told them what had happened and that I wouldn’t be buying one again or recommending them to anyone,” added Frances.
 “I just wanted to make them aware so no other dog suffered.”